 Travel for non-U.S. citizens in the Schengen territory and Ireland is dependent upon your country of citizenship.
 Please contact s[email protected] as soon as you confirm for the program to discuss your next steps.

-St. John’s University has partnered with Student Universe to provide students with flight options for Spring 2022 study abroad programs.
-Interested in purchasing a flight with Student Universe or at least seeing what options are available for Fall 2021?
+St. John’s University has partnered with Student Universe to provide students with flight options for study abroad programs.
+Interested in purchasing a flight with Student Universe or at least seeing what options are available?
 Follow the steps below: